nthan2005/BOM3D/README.md

-# MEMORA
+# BOM3D
-MEMORA: A 3D multiplayer web game built with React, Three.js, Node.js, and Socket.IO.
-Players control robot animal avatars in a 3D dimension, collecting memory shards to escape.
+BOM3D: A 3D multiplayer web game built with React, Three.js, Node.js, and Socket.IO.
+Players control robot animal avatars in a 3D dimension, collecting candies to win.
 This is a portfolio project (MVP) showcasing web development, 3D rendering, and real-time multiplayer, deployed on AWS (Ubuntu).

 ## Week 1 Progress (May 27 – June 2, 2025)